 Before Montana was a state, it was a United States Territory.
 The city of Helena became the territorial capital in 1875.
 Montana gained statehood in 1889.
 In 1894 Montana voters chose Helena in a controversial statewide election.
 The Montana Legislature voted to spend almost half a million dollars on a state capitol building and construction began in 1899.
 The state Capitol building was opened for use on the Fourth of July, 1902.

-The story of the Capitol building really begins at the top, with the "Goddess of Liberty."
+The story of the Capitol building really begins at the top, with the "Goddess of Liberty," as she has been known for 100 years.
 It's the statue that stands on the copper dome outside.
 When Anaconda and Helena were fighting over which city would become the state capital, the men responsible for designing and building the Capitol building ran off with all of the plans and records.

 During the construction of the Capitol, a statue arrived by railroad from a company back east.
 Nobody knew what it was for or who had bought it.
-The statue company's records were destroyed in a fire, so nobody will ever know for sure why the Goddess of Liberty was made.
+The statue company's records were destroyed in a fire, and for 100 years nobody knew for sure why the Goddess of Liberty was made, who sclupted her, or if 'Liberty' was her name.
 The Capitol builders wanted a statue for their dome so they used this one.